expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

-Whereas prevailing national currency regimes are run by obfuscated operations of the world's central banks and [their parent organization][11], all of which are privately owned institutions (though usually government-chartered, with the exception of the BIS) whose interests may conflict which the those of the citizens of the countries in which they operate.
-The recent financial crisis has highlighted this inherent conflict of interest, in which national currencies, national debt, and [national savings][15] are all being used/sacrificed to "socialize private losses".
+Whereas prevailing national currency regimes are run by obfuscated operations of the world's central banks and [their parent organization][11], all of which are privately owned institutions (though usually government-chartered, with the exception of the BIS) whose interests may conflict with the those of the citizens of the countries in which they operate.
+The recent financial crisis has highlighted this inherent conflict of interest, in which national currencies, national debt, and [national savings][15] are all being risked to "socialize private losses".

-As a result, despite bitcoin's relative immaturity and current price volatility, some people perceive it as an option for a long term store of value relative to the debt-backed government currencies being weakened to compensate against the ongoing banking crisis.
-Bitcoin's intrinsic math and mechanisms are set, and are the same now as they will be 20 years from now, making it a viable long term bet.
+As a result, despite bitcoin's relative immaturity and current price volatility, some people perceive it as an option for a long term store of value relative to the debt-backed government currencies in which they no longer trust the issuer to act in citizens' best interest.
+Bitcoin's intrinsic math and mechanisms are set, and are the same now as they will be 20 years from now, making it a viable long term bet for those who understand the algorithm, the infrastructure, and the general risks.
 These people have been early adopters, driving up demand for bitcoin, and as a result its value and appeal to others.

 Q:  *I look at Bitcoin and I think to myself, [like] Farmville, this is virtual nonsense*